 That means don’t stop him from entering the talent show with that bonkers comedy routine, even if your instincts tell you he’ll get laughed off the stage.
 Even if you think only a few people—or zero people—will actually get it.
 Even if you are so sure it’ll cause your child embarrassment or heartache on talent show night.
 It’s super challenging to sit on your hands like this; after all, moms want their children to be happy and not experience too much pain or disappointment.
 But it’s also really important and here’s why: 1) You could be wrong.
 His act could kill.
 You stepping in to save him from embarrassment could deprive him of the joy of being himself and being seen.
 2) You could be right and he may be laughed off the stage and refuse to come out of his room for the next 24 hours.
 But there are few better opportunities for kids to find their resilience than failing, being loved anyway, and realizing that the sun will still rise.

+2. Let your child see your imperfections.
+(And let him or her see you celebrate those imperfections!)